alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf unbind-service my-app my-redis-service
 ```

-If you unbind your services from your app but do not delete them, these services will persist even after your app is deleted, and you can re-bind or re-connect to them in future.
+If you unbind your services from your app but do not delete them, these services will persist even after your app is deleted.
+You can re-bind or reconnect to them in future.

 ### Delete a Redis service

 Once the Redis service has been unbound from your app, you can delete your service instance.
-Run the following code in the command line:
+Run the following in the command line:

 ```
 cf delete-service SERVICE_NAME